Introduction

 Project checklist

-- Identify key executives sponsoring this project.
+Identify key executives sponsoring this project.

-- Quarterly business review with sponsoring executives.
+Conduct a quarterly business review with sponsoring executives.

-- Establish key milestones to track progress.
+Establish key milestones to track progress.
 We recommend the following key milestones:

-- HCP Terraform onboarding.
+- Nomad onboarding.

 - Platform team enablement.

-- Application team early-adopter enablement.
+- Application team early adopter enablement.

-- Application team early-adopter onboarding.
+- Application team early adopter onboarding.

 Tip

-On onboarding business units/application teams
+Onboarding business units/application teams

-HashiCorp recommends that you base the initial business unit/application team onboarding schedule on a representative set of early-adopter teams with one or more of the following characteristics:
+HashiCorp recommends that you base the initial business unit/application team onboarding schedule on a representative set of early adopter teams with one or more of the following characteristics:

 - Have a DevOps skill set.

-Those characteristics will increase the chances of early success.
+Those characteristics increase the chances of success.

 Onboarding checklist

-- Configure core Nomad Enterprise components:
+- Configure core Nomad Enterprise components.

 - Servers